xzzz3/tp/docs/UserGuide.md

 ### Edit the details of a Delivery Order: `editorder`

 Edit the customer and dishes details of a delivery order in the list using its index.
+The same pre-conditions of AddOrder applies to this command as well.

 Format: `editorder INDEX [p/PHONE] [d/DISHES_SEPARATED_BY_COMMA...]`